sachinmoze/realtime-health-guardian/README.md

 ## Version History

-- **Version 1.0.0** (Release Date: [Insert Date]):
+- **Version 1.0.0** (Release Date: 04/15/2024):
   - Initial release of the Realtime Healthcare Guardian application.
-  - Basic features include real-time heart rate monitoring and emergency alerting.
+  - Basic features include real-time heart rate monitoring.

-## Acknowledgements

-We would like to thank the following individuals and organizations for their contributions and support:
-- [Insert Name/Organization]
-- [Insert Name/Organization]

 ---
 Thank you for choosing Realtime Healthcare Guardian!
 We hope this application supports you in your journey towards better health.